aig-upf/tarski/docs/installation.md

 ## Installation Instructions

-Install the latest Tarski release with
+You can install the latest Tarski release with:

     pip install tarski

-If instead you want to use the latest code available on the Github repository, you can use (to your own risk!) the following:
+If instead you want to use the latest code available on the Github repository, you can install with:

     pip install -U git+https://github.com/aig-upf/tarski.git